-A monotub[i] is a simple but effective fruiting chamber for cultivating mushrooms.
+A monotub[i] is a simple but effective fruiting chamber for cultivating or growing magic mushrooms.
 “Tek” means method or technique (it’s short for “technique”), so monotub tek is simply the method that works with a monotub, as opposed to a shotgun grow chamber or some other option.

 Monotub tek was developed by growers of (illegal) hallucinogenic mushrooms.
 Those Species (Ex.
 Psilocybe Cubensis strains) grow well in composted horse manure mixes, so that is the substrate typically used in monotubs.
 Several edible species, including crimini/portobello and the ever-popular white button, also feed on manure and can grow well in exactly the same set-up.
 Alternatively, a monotub can be filled with other substrates—several oyster mushroom species will grow well in monotubs filled with woodchips.

 Monotubs are a good option for professional growers who are just starting to establish themselves, since they can yield much larger harvests than mushroom grow kits, but don’t require the investment of industrial scale.
 And as business increases, it’s easy to just add more monotubs.
 Another advantage is that, unlike mushroom grow bags, monotubs are re-usable, so there is less waste.

 A monotub is basically a large, plastic tub with air-holes in it.
 What follows is a basic guide for building a monotub.
 Actually using the monotub to grow mushrooms is fairly simple and straightforward, but it’s beyond the scope of this article.

 - One large, clear plastic tub with a lid.
 The kind made by Sterilite.

 - Black spray paint suitable for use on plastic.